-Easy Christmas Crafts: Woven Ribbon Christmas Tree Door Hanger

 Easy Christmas Crafts: Woven Ribbon Christmas Tree Door Hanger Materials and Tools:

-Craft felt, 9 x 12 inches in your choice of color (We used pirate green.)
+Craft felt, 9 x 12 inches in your choice of color (I used pirate green.)

 Take a look at the simple materials and tools shown here.